-So I hope the people who expressed their opinion, regardless of their views, will be given the same considerations in this legal situation.
-I understand the open records process and know what I have said and written are public records.
+So, I hope the people who expressed their opinion, regardless of their views, will be given the same consideration in this legal situation.
+I understand the open records process and know that what I have said and written are public records.
 I also respect that some citizens may feel uncomfortable having their views aired in the public arena.
 Hopefully, this current situation does not have a lasting chilling effect on public discourse between town elected officials and residents.